jliocsar/mein-notebook/readme.md

 Views note(s) by ID(s).

 Used for viewing the actual content of the note.

+Provide `"last"` to view the last edited note, or no ID to view all notes.

 > *Has the aliases* `v` *and* `l`.